MaryamOmar/articles_popularity_prediction/README.md

 | citation | number of times that paper was cited | int
 | reads | number of views (target variable)| int

+we faced some limitations during the scraping process becuase researchgate only allows accounts with orginzational emails and gives limited daily access.

 ## TOOLS